-DOCTOR OF PHILOSOPHY IN ARCHITECTURE WITH SPECIALIZATION IN TECHNOLOGIES OF THE BUILT ENVIRONMENT
+DOCTOR OF PHILOSOPHY IN ARCHITECTURE

-52 credit hours beyond the master's degree Written qualifying examination Comprehensive examination Dissertation and oral defense
+52 credit hours beyond the master's degree Qualifying examination Comprehensive examination Dissertation and oral defense

 The Doctor of Philosophy (Ph.D.) in Architecture program is for those individuals who desire to pursue careers in academia and/or in research-based professional practice.
 As the most advanced academic degree, the Ph.D. recognizes both the highest level of expertise and the production of significant novel work.
 The program, which is offered in two tracks, Technologies of the Built Environment (TBE) and History, Theory, and Criticism (HTC), demands a deep understanding of the related theories in contemporary intellectual terrain, a command of advanced research methodologies, and a commitment to critical inquiry that extends the frontiers of knowledge.